krishnapathak-code/prompt-battles/docs/code-quality..md

 - For code PRs: include files changed, short explanation (2–3 lines), and tests added.
 - For new modules: include file-level comment, types, tests, and a short README inside the module folder.

-ROLE-SPECIFIC:
-......
-Different role-specfic instructions have been given to different AI agents with generally the same principles in mind

 ENFORCEMENT:
 - - CI must run: `biome check`, `biome format --check` (optional), `typecheck`, `tests`.
 If any step fails, PR cannot be merged.

-- Add a link to docs/code-quality.md in each PR template.

-Please acknowledge and confirm you will apply these rules to all future code outputs.
 If anything in the charter conflicts with a technical constraint or higher-priority requirement, explain the conflict and your proposed resolution (2–3 sentences).